lifer thick, clotted water + pōl Old English Gaelic (a) pool. Population - 496,770.

 Opened in 1846 by Albert of Prince Consort of Queen Victoria fame, his was the first visit by a member of the Royal Family to Liverpool.

-A major renovation, also, means that Tate Liverpool won't reopen until at least late 2025 so we'll have to find somewhere else with a wall to stare at and grumble 'I could do that!'
+A major renovation, also, means Tate Liverpool won't reopen until at least late 2025 so we'll have to find somewhere else with a wall to stare at and grumble 'I could do that!'

-Fans of Liverpool-based synth-popsters Orchestral Manoeuvres in the Dark, there's at least one that Bob knows, will remember their largely unlistenable, fourth studio album Dazzle Ships.
+Fans of Liverpool-based synth-popsters Orchestral Manoeuvres in the Dark, there's at least one Bob knows, will remember their largely unlistenable, fourth studio album Dazzle Ships.
 Dazzle whats?

 Something of these was already known, a form of World War I warship camouflage although the jarring, geometric colouring was designed more to deceive and distort than disguise.

-Most of that album, by the way, is best described as 'experimental' and some of it sounds like it's being played over the same tinny tannoy.
+Most of that album, by the way, is best described as 'experimental', and some of it sounds like it's being played over the same tinny tannoy.

 Birkenhead, by the way, is worth a visit, we're told.
 It has the largest Grade I listed Victorian square outside of London and the highest number of listed Georgian buildings outside of Bath.

-Let's not get even started on the football, again.
+Let's not even get started on the football, again.

 Ken Dodd died in 2018.
 Did he?
 No, Doddy!

 While we're on the subject, sort of, Seaforth is just south of Crosby, which is where the sand up to Southport starts when the docks run out.
-There's no brag of being the 'Mersey Riviera', the top of the Wirral already claims that, but there's plenty of the golden stuff on show especially when the tide's oot.
+There's no brag of being the 'Mersey Riviera', the top of the Wirral claims that, but there's plenty of the golden stuff on show, especially when the tide's oot.

 Meanwhile, back on dry land, the full architectural impact of the Three Graces is evident.
 This trio of turn-of-the-20th-century buildings include the Royal Liver and the famous birds atop.